apache/airflow/docs/howto/use-alternative-secrets-backend.rst

     $ airflow config get-value secrets backend
     airflow.providers.google.cloud.secrets.secret_manager.CloudSecretManagerBackend

-Additionals options
+Backend parameters
-"""""""""""""""""""
+""""""""""""""""""

-The next step is to configure additional configuration options using the ``backend_kwargs`` options.
+The next step is to configure backend parameters using the ``backend_kwargs`` options.
+You can pass the following parameters:

 * ``connections_prefix``: Specifies the prefix of the secret to read to get Connections.
 Default: ``"airflow-connections"``
 * ``variables_prefix``: Specifies the prefix of the secret to read to get Variables.
 Default: ``"airflow-variables"``